sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ... example diagram showing task overlap ...

-... stats and graph showing ewc while forgetting previous tasks ...
+... stats and graph showing ewc remembering old tasks, but not learning new tasks ...

 Value too low allowes the new tasked to be learned.
 However, old tasks are still quickly forgotten.
 The network is too elastic

-... stats and graph showing ewc learning new ...
+... stats and graph showing ewc learning new task but forgetting old tasks...

 ### EWC Implementation 01